If you’re out of slings on a long pitch, get creative - stoppers and other trad gear can be used as runners in a pinch.

 Having a standard system to rack gear when you’re cleaning as a second will greatly speed up your climbing efficiency.
 Here’s a simple way to do this.

 Does it seem like that bolt is always J U S T out of reach?
-How about aid climbing a bolt ladder where it was drilled by somebody 7 feet tall?
+How about aid climbing a bolt ladder that must've been drilled by somebody 7 feet tall?
 Here's your answer: the stiffy quick draw.

 When you finish a single pitch sport route, should the last climber rappel off, or be lowered?
 The debate on this can get pretty hot and heavy, but the momentum is swinging towards lowering.
 Read why and learn how here.